Customer Lifetime Value Calculator — LTV:CAC Ratio Tool

 100%+ (110%+ exceptional)

 These numbers are averages and vary by segment.
 Enterprise SaaS (ACV > $50K) can operate with higher CAC, longer payback, and lower churn.
 Consumer SaaS needs sub-$30 CAC and payback under 6 months given high churn rates.
-The Investor Readiness Badge in this calculator applies these benchmarks automatically to your inputs.
+Above, the Investor Readiness Badge grades your inputs against these benchmarks in real time.

 Frequently Asked Questions